 - Roadside assistance: Coverage for towing and labor

 - Rental Reimbursement/Transportation Expenses: Pays a specified amount toward a rental car and travel expenses after you are in a covered accident

-Kentucky Farm Bureau places emphasis on saving money.
+Kentucky Farm Bureau insurance products offer ways for people to save money.
 The website includes a list of available discounts and member benefits, including:

 |Discount||Who It's For|

 Good Student Discount